FAQs on Required Paperwork

-The Non-Custodial Parent Profile is required for student’s whose parents are divorced, separated, or never married.
-The noncustodial parent is required to complete the Noncustodial PROFILE.
-The application is available online through the College Board following the completion of the CSS PROFILE registration process.
+The Noncustodial Parent Profile is required for students whose parents are divorced, separated, or never married.
+The noncustodial parent is required to complete the Noncustodial PROFILE (NCP).
+The application is available online through College Board following the completion of the CSS PROFILE registration process.

 Any issues with this form should be directed to our office.

-In order to waive the Noncustodial Parent Profile, Sacred Heart asks for two supporting documents:
+In order to waive the Non-Custodial Parent Profile, the University requests two supporting documents*:

-Please submit a Notarized letter from a third party (counselor, clergy, teacher, attorney, etc.) that confirms the amount of contact, or lack thereof, with your noncustodial parent.
+- Third Party Statement: Please submit a notarized letter from a third party (counselor, clergy, teacher, attorney, etc.) that confirms the amount of contact, or lack thereof, with your noncustodial parent.
 Letters from family members will not be considered unless they contain information above and beyond what a third-party can provide.